Special Call for Proposals:

 Proposals could address issues such as:

-- student engagement in community projects or concerns
+- Student engagement with community projects or concerns

 Successful grants will demonstrate: